kasslent/clc-digital-skills/_lessons/module-2.1.md

 1. Download the <a href="exercises/module2/typography.html" download>typography.html</a> exercise file.
 1. Add the Google Fonts CSS file to the **typography.html** exercise file downloaded in the previous step.
 1. Follow the instructions listed under the `TYPOGRAPHY EXERCISE #1` CSS comments.

-###Using Downloaded fonts
+1. Review the answers together!
+>
+>*Pro tip!*
+Move this exercise file from your downloads folder and add it somewhere you can find it. (e.g. organized with the rest of your LLC project/exercise files)

+##More CSS typography

+###`font-weight` & `font-style`

+Remember, use HTML for *meaning* and CSS for *presentation*.
+It doesn't matter if the default HTML shows text in bold, not bolded, italicized, etc, because CSS can change all that!

+    font-weight: bold; /* makes text bold */
+    font-weight: normal; /* removes bold style */

+---
+    font-style: italic; /* sets text to italic */
+    font-style: normal; /* removes italic style */

+###`text-` properties

+**`text-align`**
+Used for aligning text and accepts five values: `left`, `right`, `center`, `justify` and `inherit`.

+**`text-decoration`**
+Most commonly used to add or remove underlines but accepts these five values: `none`, `underline`, `overline`, `line-through` and `inherit`

+**`text-transform`**
+Accepts five values: `none`, `capitalize`, `uppercase`, `lowercase` and `inherit`.

+* `capitalize` capitalizes the first letter of each word
+* `uppercase` value will capitalize every letter
+* `lowercase` value will make every letter lowercase

+Note that when a CSS property accepts `inherit` as a value, it will inherit the style set in either the parent or nearest ancestor element. `none` usually removes the style defined by that property.

+>##CLASS EXERCISE: Typography & CodePen
+>Let's try out the above typography based CSS properties.
+Use this example on [CodePen](http://codepen.io/learningcode/pen/yYpNej?editors=110) to experiment.
+>
+> <a href="http://codepen.io">CodePen</a> is basically a "sandbox" to try out code without switching back and forth between a text editor and browser.
+When you save your pen, a unique URL is created for you OR sign up for a (free) account to save your pens.
+You can also explore and "fork" (save a copy) and edit pens by other users.

+>##EXERCISE: `type-` & `font-` properties
+>Back in **typography.html**, practice using these CSS techniques in your editor and complete the instructions listed under the `TYPOGRAPHY EXERCISE #2` comments.

+These are just a few type related CSS properties.
+We'll be going over more in the next lesson.

+##Bonus: `@font-face`

-The `@font-face` CSS3 method can be used to embed and load fonts files.
-Ensure these font files are saved in your folder directory.
+The `@font-face` CSS3 method can be used to embed and load fonts files that are not *hosted* online like Google Fonts.
+These font files are downloaded and included in your folder directory.

-`@font-face` must be declared in your CSS files first before you can use it.
-If you are targeting modern browsers, this should provide enough browser support.
+`@font-face` must be declared in your CSS files first *before* you can use the downloaded fonts.
+If you are targeting modern browsers, this snippet below will be enough to provide browser support.

     @font-face {
       font-family: 'Font Name';